Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 i.
 As a First Time Visitor, I want to easily understand the main purpose of the site.

 - a.
 Upon entering the site, users are automatically greeted with a clean and easily readable title and website introduction.
-Underneath there are game instructions and the game console follows.
+Underneath there are game instructions and the name form.

 - b.
 When scrolling to the bottom of the website, which is purposely not very long, the user reaches the footer, which tells them that the website has been developed with the planet in mind.
 This tells them more about the website and aims to leave them feeling good about their experience.

 ii.
 As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

 - a.
 The user can scroll down to navigate the whole website, leading down to the footer (which is the final feature).
+Upon  arrival of the website they are welcomed to enter and submit the form.
+If invalid entries are entered, pop-ups let the user know exactly what they did incorrectly.
+Once they submit a valid name, the user is navigated to a personal greeting and play button - giving them pause to begin play when they are ready.
+When they click play, the game begins.
+They are alerted once they've won.
+A replay button is clearly positioned if they would like to play again.

 iii.
 As a First Time Visitor, I want to be able to access the website easily from any device.